Inspired by Julia and Julia

 I am also going to publish some video footage of Juan, both lessons, and interviews, as part of the first generation of digital products available here on this site.
 I am working on them now, as i learn the ins and outs of digital archiving, editing, and producing, a task i have been avoiding for years, but which is necessary now before i lose all this imagery which will not last much longer in its analog form.

 But for today I want to close with this feeling of the possible, inspired by Julie Powell, and her love of cooking, a love which caused her to download, with passion, and obsession, on her blog.
-Here’s hoping that I can manage something similar, leaving to future tango lovers (albeit with minimal geek skills) a record of the rather vast accumulation of mundane and profound experiences which have brought me to here.
+I just wish that she would decide to create her own social media profile.
+You see, most people with blogs like to market themselves on social channels too, and for a blog, I think Instagram is the perfect place to start.
+I would give her a follow, and she could always use a dedicated growth service for your Instagram in case she wanted to see an increase.
+That’s the beauty of social media you know.
+There are so many things you can do to spread the word of your account.
+But as long as she sticks to her blog, I’ll be ok.
+Here’s hoping that I can manage something similar, leaving for future tango lovers (albeit with minimal geek skills) a record of the rather vast accumulation of mundane and profound experiences which have brought me to here.